KartikkAhuja/Movie-recommender-system/README.md

 # Movie-recommender-system
-Developed and deployed a movie recommender system using word vectorization techniques.
+Developed a movie recommender system using word vectorization techniques.

-Used algorithms such as Word2Vec to convert movie descriptions into numerical representations, enabling semantic analysis and capturing contextual relationships between movies and Implemented cosine similarity calculations to measure the closeness between movie descriptions.
+Used algorithms such as Bag of Words to convert movie descriptions into numerical representations.
+Captured contextual relationship between movie descriptions through numerical representations.
+Implemented cosine similarity calculations to measure the closeness between movie descriptions.

-Created a recommendation engine that utilizes these similarities to provide personalized movie recommendations based on a given movie.
+Used these similarities to provide movie recommendations.

-Tech stack and libraries- Python, Word2Vec

 # Dataset not uploaded due to size limit